Book Talk: Side events

 "Walk&Talk: A Conversation with a Favourite Writer" is one of the side activities at the conference where the audience has the opportunity to walk the streets of Novi Sad in the company of a writer they choose by voting before the event.
 The writers Isidora Bjelica and in Dževad Karahasan were chosen in 2016 and 2017 respectively.

 In 2018, a free guided tour called "Famous Writers of Novi Sad" was organized.
 The tour was dedicated to the famous people of Novi Sad, poets and writers who have left a mark on the history of Novi Sad, as well as on the city's culture in their historic books.

-In September 2019, as part of the conference, the event called "Draško Ređep’s Dinner" was held, a culinary and literary homage to a writer and literary and art critic from Novi Sad, who passed away in January of the same year.
+In September 2019, as part of the conference, the event called "Draško Ređep’s Dinner" was held, a culinary and literary homage to a writer and literary and art critic from Novi Sad, who died in January of the same year.

 In 2020, amidst the coronavirus pandemic, only one panel discussion was held in the Archives of Vojvodina in Novi Sad, dedicated to the 90th anniversary of the birth of the writer Borislav Pekić.
 The audience was able to follow the panel online, via a live stream.

 In 2021, the conference was dedicated to Ivo Andrić, to mark the 60th anniversary of the writer winning the Nobel Prize for Literature for his book "The Bridge on the Drina".